peteshadbolt/abp/README.md

 53 tests run in 39.5 seconds (53 tests passed)
 ```

-Currently I use some reference implementations of `CHP` and `graphsim` which you won't have installed, so a bunch of tests will be skipped.
+Currently I use some reference implementations of `chp` and `graphsim` which you won't have installed, so some tests will be skipped.
 That's expected.